peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 ![bermuda sea](../img/post-assets/lighthouse-pic.jpg)

 Initially I didn't think there would be much to do in Bermuda but I was proved wrong.
 Firstly the America’s Cup was on while we where there, what an experience to see New Zealand and America compete in the final.
-So many beautiful bays to relax on a lounger basking the high temperatures eating chilled fruit and salty crisps.
+There are so many beautiful bays to relax on a lounger basking the high temperatures eating chilled fruit and salty crisps.

  ---